prooph/event-sourcing/docs/repositories.md

 ## Loading of thousands aggregates

-If you need to load thousands of aggregates for reading only, your memory can be exhausted, because the `AggregateRepository` uses an identity map.
+If you need to load thousands of aggregates for reading only, your memory can be exhausted, because the `AggregateRepository` uses an identity map (if it's not disabled).
 So every loaded aggregate is stored there, unless a commit is executed.
 If you have a read only process, you should consider to clear the identity map at some time.
 This can be done by calling `clearIdentityMap()`.

 ```php
 $thousandsOfAggregateIds = [ // lots of ids here ];